 Under California law, the family members of someone who died from a catastrophic injury have the right to collect economic and non-economic damages.
 However, these losses are different from damages in personal injury claims.

-Economic damages in wrongful death lawsuits primarily involve the financial impact to the family due to the loss of deceased.
+Economic damages in wrongful death lawsuits primarily involve the financial impact on the family due to the loss of the deceased.
 Examples include the following.